dgreif/ring/homebridge/README.md

   * Programmable switch for doorbells (triggers `Single Press` actions)
     * Note: doorbell event notifications should be configured via settings on the camera feed
     * Can be hidden with `hideDoorbellSwitch`

-**Battery Camera Limitations** - There are limitations with how frequently battery cameras can take snapshots.
-See [the Battery Cam Snapshots Wiki](https://github.com/dgreif/ring/wiki/Battery-Cam-Snapshots) for details.

 If you turn on notifications for the motion sensors, or for any doorbell camera, you will get rich notifications from HomeKit with a snapshot from the camera